vitessio/website/content/en/docs/user-guides/exporting-data.md

 Since [VTGate](../../concepts/vtgate/) supports the MySQL protocol, in many cases it is possible to use existing client utilities when connecting to Vitess.
 This includes using logical dump tools such as `mysqldump`, in certain cases.

 This guide provides instructions on the required options when using these tools against a VTGate server for the purposes of exporting data from Vitess.
-It is recommended to follow the [Backup and Restore](../backup-and-restore/) guide for regular backups, since this method is performed directly on the tablet servers and is more efficient and safer databases of any significant size.
-Keep in mind that Vitess also does not implement all the locking constructs across a sharded database that is necessary to do a consistent logical backup using these tools if the database is being written to while the backup is running.
-As a result these methods are typically not suitable for production backups.
+It is recommended to follow the [Backup and Restore](../backup-and-restore/) guide for regular backups, since this method is performed directly on the tablet servers and is more efficient and safer for databases of any significant size.
+These methods are typically not suitable for production backups, because Vitess  does not implement all the locking constructs across a sharded database that are necessary to do a consistent logical backup while writing to the database.

 ### mysqldump